capr/multigit/README.md

 ## How do I manage module collections?

+Every time you clone a repo with `mgit clone`, a file `.mgit/foo.origin` is created which contains the origin url of that repo, which allows you to clone it by name alone.
+These files are not tracked by default, they're just sitting there, but there's nothing stopping you from creating a "meta" repo and start tracking them:

 	$ mgit init meta
 	$ mgit meta add -f .mgit/bob.baseurl   # add bob's baseurl to meta
 	$ mgit meta add -f .mgit/foo.origin    # add foo's origin to meta
 	$ mgit meta add -f .mgit/bar.origin    # add bar's origin to meta
 	$ mgit meta commit -m "bob's place; foo and bar modules"

-The meta repo is like any other layered repo, it just so happens that it tracks files from `.mgit` (and it doesn't have to be called meta either, and it doesn't have to be the only repo that contains meta-information).
+> The meta repo is like any other layered repo, it just so happens that it tracks files from `.mgit` (and it doesn't have to be called meta either, and it doesn't have to be the _only_ repo containing meta-information).

-It holds the information necessary to clone foo and bar by name alone.
-So by cloning `meta` into your project (by it's full url), you can then clone `foo` and `bar` with `mgit clone foo bar`, or simply `mgit clone-all`.
+Maintaining a `meta` repo for a project (by it's full url) allows the users of that project to clone the meta repo and then clone all other repos with simply `mgit clone-all` (and list them with `mgit ls-all`).
-This makes for a simple way to manage and share module collections that later can be cloned back wholesale with `mgit clone-all` (and can be queried with `mgit ls-all`).
+This makes for a simple way to manage and share module collections that later can be cloned back wholesale.

+Note that repos created with `mgit init foo` don't create an origin file.
+You can add that yourself after you know it, with `mgit origin foo <url>`.

 ## But this will always clone master.
 How do I lock versions?